ML4C: Seeing Causality Through Latent Vicinity: Evaluation

-\paragraph{Benchmark Datasets} We use discrete datasets sampled by all 24 networks from \bnlearn~repository~\citep{scutari2012bayesian} for evaluation.
-For each network, we sample 1k, 5k, 10k, 15k, 20k records for use. \paragraph{ML4C's Training and Inference} We generate ML4C's training data synthetically (which is also used for other SCL competitors).
-Specifically, 400 unique DAGs are randomly generated by two models: Erd\H{o}s-R\'{e}nyi (ER) model~\citep{erdos1959on} and Scale-Free (SF) model~\citep{albert2002statistical}, with the number of nodes ranging from 10 to 1,000.
-A standard random forward data generation process is applied to obtain 10k observational samples for each graph.
-We further extract UTs from the 400 DAGs, consisting of 97,010 v-structures (label = 1) and 195,691 non-v-structures (label = 0).
-We use these instances to train ML4C-Learner, which is implemented by a XGBoost~\citep{chen2016xgboost} binary classifier with default hyper-parameters and we use binary cross-entropy as the loss function.
-Details on our synthesis procedure, configurations and implementation of ML4C-Learner are available in the supplementary material. \paragraph{Competitors} We categorize state-of-the-art causal learning algorithms from two aspects, supervised vs. unsupervised, and can or cannot take skeleton as input.
+\textbf{Competitors}: We categorize state-of-the-art causal learning algorithms from two aspects, supervised vs. unsupervised, and can or cannot take a skeleton as input.
 We choose Jarfo~\citep{fonollosa2019conditional}, D2C~\citep{d2c2015dependency}, RCC~\citep{lopez2015randomized}, and NCC~\citep{lopez2017discovering} as SCL competitors.
-Same as ML4C, all these algorithms can and do require skeleton as input.
+Same as ML4C, all these algorithms require a skeleton as input.
 All these algorithms use ML4C's training set for training and with appropriate learning target extracted.
-Regarding unsupervised algorithms, we choose PC~\citep{PC}, Conservative-PC (CPC)~\citep{ramsey2012adjacency}, Majority-rule PC (MPC)~\citep{colombo2014order}, GLL-MB (GMB)~\citep{aliferis2010local}, GES~\citep{chickering2002optimal}, Grow-Shrink (GS)~\citep{margaritis2003learning}, Hill-Climbing (HC)~\citep{koller2009probabilistic}, and Conditional Distribution Similarity (CDS)~\citep{fonollosa2019conditional}. which can also take skeleton as input.
-Lastly, we also compare with DAG-GNN (DGNN)~\citep{yu2019dag}, BLIP~\citep{scanagatta2015learning}, and GOBNILP (GNIP)~\citep{cussens2012bayesian}, which are unsupervised algorithms but cannot take skeleton as input.
+Regarding unsupervised algorithms, we choose PC~\citep{PC}, Conservative-PC (CPC)~\citep{ramsey2012conservative}, Majority-rule PC (MPC)~\citep{colombo2014stable}, GLL-MB (GMB)~\citep{aliferis2010local}, GES~\citep{chickering2002optimal}, Grow-Shrink (GS)~\citep{margaritis2003learning}, Hill-Climbing (HC)~\citep{koller2009probabilistic}, Conditional Distribution Similarity (CDS)~\citep{fonollosa2019conditional} and GOBNILP (GNIP)~\citep{cussens2012bayesian}. which can also take skeleton as input.
+Lastly, we also compare with DAG-GNN (DGNN)~\citep{yu2019dag}, BLIP~\citep{scanagatta2015learning}, and GRaSP (GRSP)~\citep{lam2022greedy}, which are unsupervised algorithms but cannot take skeletons as input.
 All these competitors are capable of dealing with discrete data.
 All experiments are done in a Windows Server with 2.8GHz Intel E5-2680 CPU and 256G RAM.
-Details are in the supplementary material.
+Details are in the appendix (\cref{app:implementation}).\looseness=-1